sstaehli/EPeverTracerMonitoring/xr_usb_serial_common-1a/README.txt

 * Check that the USB UART is detected by the system

 	# lsusb
+	similar to this > Bus 004 Device 003: ID 04e2:1411 Exar Corp.
+XR21B1411

 * Check that the CDC-ACM driver was not installed for the Exar USB UART

 	# ls /dev/tty*

-	To remove the CDC-ACM driver and install the driver:
+	To remove the CDC-ACM/xr_serial  driver and install the driver:

-	# rmmod cdc-acm
+	# rmmod cdc-acm / rmmod xr_serial
 	# modprobe -r usbserial
 	# modprobe usbserial
 	# insmod ./xr_usb_serial_common.ko